MahsaNafei/Weather-Analysis-and-Vacation-Planning/WeatherPy/README.md

 4. Wind Speed vs. Latitude

 The linear regression plots, including regression lines and equations, are displayed for each relationship.
 The r-value is also calculated to quantify the strength of the relationship.

-## Results

-- Latitude vs. Max Temperature: In the Northern Hemisphere, there is a strong negative correlation between latitude and maximum temperature, indicating that temperatures decrease as latitude increases.
-In the Southern Hemisphere, there is a strong positive correlation, indicating that temperatures increase as latitude approaches the equator.

-- Latitude vs. Humidity: Both the Northern and Southern Hemispheres show very weak positive correlations between latitude and humidity, suggesting that latitude alone is not a reliable predictor of humidity.

-- Latitude vs. Cloudiness: Latitude and cloudiness have weak positive correlations in both hemispheres, indicating a slight tendency for cloudiness to increase with latitude.

-- Latitude vs. Wind Speed: Latitude and wind speed have very weak correlations in both hemispheres, suggesting that latitude is not a strong predictor of wind speed.

-These findings provide insights into the relationship between latitude and various weather variables for a random selection of cities.

 ### Instructions